WistfulAdris/useful-scripts/README.md

 - NNP {NGINX NAXI PAGESPED -> Autoupdate + Autoinstall [Compile]}: Automatic compilation + installation of NGINX with NAXSI & PAGESPEED module with easy updating support.
 - mumble {MURMUR -> Autoupdate + Autoinstall [Binery]}: Automatic installation of murmur with updating support.
+- Windows® Installer Fix {Run sfc /scannow + msiexec /unregister + msiexec /regserver}: Automated Windows® Installer repair for errors such as 1719.

+# Disclaimer

+Microsoft, Encarta, MSN, and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

 # License